What is the average cost of life insurance in the UK?

 How much per month should I pay for life insurance?

-The amount you will need to pay for a life insurance policy will depend on your age, health, lifestyle, cover amount and length, and policy type.
-You should always choose a premium that remains affordable in the long term and provides sufficient cover for your protection needs.
+There’s no single right amount you should pay for a life insurance policy.
+Instead, the amount you will need to pay for life insurance will be personal to you and depend on your age, health, lifestyle, cover amount and length, and policy type.
+As a benchmark, the UK average is £20.44 a month for term life insurance, based on myTribe’s survey of more than 5,700 quotes.
+Whatever you pay, choose a premium that remains affordable in the long term and provides sufficient cover for your protection needs.